calcmogul/controls-engineering-in-frc/README.md

 * Add section on controllability/observability Grammian for determining which states are uncontrollable/unobservable or which states are more/less controllable/observable.
-* Import an LQR derivation based on Lagrange multipliers?
 * Explain N term for LQR
   * Describe implicit model following application
   * Mention N is nonzero when cost includes y in some form